Technique To Lift Wet Paint

 Excellent for clouds, soft lighting effects, and puddle control as you paint.

 You can use toilet paper but that’s gross and most brands fall to pieces or leave lint all over your painting.
-Good for blotting brushes (Zoltan Szabo), leave it on the roll though.
+Good for blotting brushes (Zoltan Szabo), but leave it on the roll.

 Natural sponges will lighten a watercolor wash in a little more dispersed and textured manner.